Refreshing Black Raspberry OJ Spritzer July 24 2014, 0 Comments

 Pour your favorite soda pop into a large glass and mix in ½ - 1 teaspoon of Black Raspberry Extract.
 Add some ice and a slice of lime or lemon.
 This is a quick way to enhance your drink and add some nutritious antioxidants!

-Black Raspberry and Pomegranate Frosty July 24 2014, 0 Comments
+Black Raspberry and Pomegranate Frosty with Fiber July 24 2014, 0 Comments

 Black Raspberry and Pomegranate Frosty